 Internal Change Champions: Change Champions are not necessarily top managers.
 They are either passionate volunteers or proven performers who are enthusiastic about implementing and maintaining change in any aspect of the organization’s operations that require benchmarking.
 They are key drivers of a culture shift, capable of inspiring others towards a more productive and standardized approach to work.
 For instance, benchmarking on technological resources to improve on communication and response to customer request, will require the commitment of change champions who are saddled with the responsibility of achieving defined competitive or functional benchmarks.

 In view of the foregoing, weak leadership, poor people engagement, poor implementation of recommended actions towards effective benchmarking and lack of enthusiasm or resistance to change can ruin the entire goal of benchmarking.

-Benchmarking is a vital tool for achieving and maintaining high-performance levels; effectively managing Organisational performance and driving continuous improvement in line with globally established standards.
+It is a vital tool for achieving and maintaining high-performance levels; effectively managing Organisational performance, and driving continuous improvement in line with globally established standards.
 In view of this fact, benchmarking decisions must be founded on applicable industry-based information and accurate data.